 Does your jaw often make a 'clicking' sound?
 Do you regularly wake up with stiffness around your jaw muscles?
-There is a high possibility that you might be suffering from Temporomandibular Joint Dysfunction Syndrome (TMJ).
+There is a high possibility that you might be suffering from Temporomandibular Joint Dysfunction syndrome (TMD).
 Fortunately, we at GD Orthodontics can quickly identify the cause behind the issue and provide you with an effective treatment plan.

 The temporomandibular joint refers to the joint situated in front of the ear, which allows jaw movement.
 A structural imbalance between the jaw and the skull can lead to a chronic degenerative condition known as temporomandibular disorder (TMD) or TMJ.
-Our dentists are dedicated to effective TMJ treatment in Mississauga while ensuring your comfort.
+Our orthodontist is dedicated to effective TMJ treatment in Mississauga while ensuring your comfort.

-If you'd like to know more about our TMJ treatment in Mississauga, please read the section below.
+Please continue reading if you'd like to know more about our TMJ treatment in Mississauga.
 In case you have any queries, you can contact us to speak to our team.

-Some of the common symptoms of TMJ include headaches, trouble opening your mouth and jaw locking.
-The pain caused by this affliction might affect chewing and swallowing of any food item.
+Some of the common symptoms of TMJ or TMD include headaches, trouble opening your mouth and jaw locking.
+The pain caused by this affliction might affect the chewing and swallowing of any food item.

 Habits such as grinding your teeth or clenching can tire your jaw muscles, causing continuous muscle spasms, sore muscles and tissue damage.
 TMD can also occur because of:

 Injured joint or tissue around it

 Arthritis and displacement of the jaw joint disk

 However, in many cases, the causes of TMD might not be clear.
 If you are experiencing any of the mentioned symptoms or causes, then feel free to reach out to us.
 We would be happy to assist you!

 Usually, the TMJ disorder can be cured without treatment.
 To reduce pain yourself, you can: